Links

 Skits

 This is a resource of Christian skits and sketches which are free for your use.
-I think it is a little hard to find exactly what you are looking for, if you are searching for a skit with a particular theme, but could be valuable nonetheless: http://www.bobsnook.org
+I think it is a little hard to find exactly what you are looking for, if you are searching for a skit with a particular theme, but it could be valuable nonetheless: http://www.bobsnook.org

 Julia Bettencourt’s website has skits which are linked to themes, which is nice.
 She uses a lot of skits from the free website above. http://www.juliabettencourt.com/helps/skits.html